 •Florentine "Maggio Musicale" Festival and Estate Fiesolana.
 Important international artists in music, theatre, and dance perform at sites in Florence and in the outdoor Roman amphitheater in nearby Fiesole.

-•Festa di San Giovanni and Calcio in Costume.
-June 24th — St. John's Day sees the last of three outrageous "footballl" games in 16th century costume, preceded by a colorful processional and flagthrowing.
-The festival culminates with a spectacular fireworks display over the Arno River that evening.
+Calcio in Costume.
+Three outrageous "footballl" games in 16th century costume, preceded by a colorful processional and flagthrowing occur in June.
+The festival culminates with a spectacular fireworks display over the Arno River on June 24th.
+Costumed parades and matches may be seen earlier in the month as well.

 The Instructor